 If you’re a Londoner, check out our article on learning to dance in the capital.

-As you will have seen from the information provided above, there is certainly no shortage of dance classes available to you in and around the Leeds area.
-So whether you are looking to choreograph your first dance/wedding dance routine, brush up on your basic movement and steps techniques, take up couples classes, participate in tap classes or showcase your ballet abilities, you will find a class that is made for you.
+Whether you are looking to choreograph your first dance/wedding dance routine, brush up on your basic movement and steps techniques, take up couples classes, participate in tap classes or showcase your ballet abilities, you will find a class that is made for you.

 Remember that you are not restricted to the dance classes that are listed online, many dance tutors will happily work with your strengths and weaknesses to help you achieve your goals.